stijnpiron/backupper/README.md

 ## Overview

-Backupper is a cross-platform desktop application designed to provide automated, incremental backups with intelligent triggering mechanisms.
-It lives in your system tray (macOS menu bar or Windows taskbar), monitors your system, and backs up your important data when you need it.
+Backupper automates incremental backups with intelligent triggers.
+Lives in your system tray, monitors your system, and backs up your data when needed.

+**Perfect for workflows like:** Lightroom Classic on external SSD - automatically backup when you quit the app or plug in your drive.

 ### Key Features

-✨ **Incremental Backups with Hardlinks** - Save disk space by only copying changed files 📁 **Complete Snapshots** - Each backup shows the complete file tree at that moment 🔄 **Smart Triggers** - Backup on volume mount, app quit, or schedule 🖥️ **Cross-Platform** - Works on macOS and Windows with native integration 🎯 **System Tray Living** - Unobtrusive integration in your OS ⚙️ **Flexible Configuration** - Customize everything to your workflow 📊 **Progress Tracking** - Real-time backup status and statistics 🔔 **Native Notifications** - Platform-native notifications for backup events 🚀 **Launch at Login** - Optional automatic startup on both platforms
+✨ **Incremental Backups with Hardlinks** - Only copies changed files, saves disk space 🔄 **Smart Triggers** - Backup on volume mount, app quit, or schedule 🖥️ **Cross-Platform** - Native macOS and Windows support 🎯 **System Tray** - Unobtrusive, always accessible
+📊 **Progress Tracking** - Real-time backup status

 ### Use Case Example